IHTSDO/snowstorm/README.md

 Use the [issues page](https://github.com/IHTSDO/snowstorm/issues) to get in touch with the community.

-If you could like to make a code contribution please fork the repository and create a [GitHub pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) to the `develop` branch.
+If you would like to make a code contribution please fork the repository and create a [GitHub pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) to the `develop` branch.

 ## License